ZijingMo/After_Graduation/Readme.md

 # WareHouse ;-)

-This is a compilation for some codes or projects I created or edited after graducation from the UMN.
+This is a compilation for some codes or projects I created or edited after graduation from the UMN.